xphillyx/PostSharp.Samples/PostSharp.Samples.CustomCaching/README.md

 2) `Cache` aspect passes the execution to the decorated method which calculates the return value.
 3) `OnSuccess` method reads the cache key from `MethodExecutionTag` and stores the return value in the cache.

-When you call the method for the second time then the `Cache` aspect just returns the cached return value.
+When you call the method for the second time then the `Cache` aspect returns the cached return value.
 The execution flow looks like this:
 1) `OnEntry` method reads the return value from the cache, stores the value `ReturnValue` and sets `FlowBehavior` to `FlowBehavior.Return`.
 2) `FlowBehavior.Return` terminates decorated method execution without doing the time consuming calculation.